binomial14/binomial14.github.io/_pages/about.md

 ![MakeNTU](/images/makentu.jpg)

 I was the gerneral cooperator of 2020 MakeNTU Makeathon, leading a team over 80 members to hold 2 day makeathon about IOT for all undergraduates over Taiwan.
 There were over 150 competitors with divere backgrounds such as EE, CS, ME, Dentistry and so on.
-This competition was collaberated with [Ministry of Education](https://english.moe.gov.tw/mp-1.html), and more than 10 international companies including [GOOGLE](https://about.google), [ARROW](https://www.arrow.com), [MediaTek](https://www.mediatek.com) and so on.
+This competition was collaborated with [Ministry of Education](https://english.moe.gov.tw/mp-1.html), and more than 10 international companies including [GOOGLE](https://about.google), [ARROW](https://www.arrow.com), [MediaTek](https://www.mediatek.com) and so on.

 You can visit the [fanspage](https://www.facebook.com/makentu.ntuee) or check this [news report](https://udn.com/news/story/6928/4927267) for more information.